stefanreuther/c2ng/README.txt

   Use arrow keys and [Enter] to browse.
 After entering a game, you will see a screen with F1/F2/F3 buttons.
-Use these to select a ship, planet, or base, and view its starchart.
-This proves that the program shows actual, real game data.
+Use these to select a ship, planet, or base, and view its control screen.

   If you have configured PCC2 to make backups of your result files, [Alt]+[Up] will show the previous turn.
 (If you have not configured